DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 {{< programming-lang lang="dotnet" >}}
 - **CPU** shows the time taken executing CPU tasks.
 - **Lock Wait** shows the time a thread is blocked on a lock.
-- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the above categories.
+- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the previous categories.
 {{< /programming-lang >}}
 {{< programming-lang lang="php" >}}
 - **CPU** shows the time taken executing CPU tasks.